mattermost-community/mattermost-plugin-msteams-meetings/docs/setup/installation-and-configuration.md

 > Hi team,

 > The MS Teams Meetings plugin has been configured so you can use it for calls from within Mattermost.
-To get started, run the `/connect` slash command from any channel within Mattermost.
+To get started, run the `/mstmeetings connect` slash command from any channel within Mattermost.
 Visit the documentation for more information.